almostBurtMacklin/Investigating-a-Data-Set/README.md

 # Investigating-a-Data-Set
 Project from the Data Analysis Nanodegree from Udacity on no show appointments

-Click on 'Investigating a Data Set.ipynb' to see my findings!
+Click on 'Investigating_a_Dataset.ipynb' to see my findings!